keithalewis/winsock/README.md

 ```
 Server sockets call [`bind`](https://docs.microsoft.com/en-us/windows/win32/api/winsock/nf-winsock-bind).
 The `tcp::server::socket<>` constructor creates a TCP stream socket and calls
-`bind` with the secified flag.
+`bind` with the specified flag.
 A C++ `std::string` can have embedded `0` characters but `std::vector<char>` does not give those special treatment.
 The call to [`listen`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-listen)
 uses the member function `operator ::SOCKET()` to return
 the underlying `::SOCKET`.
 This enables a `socket<>` to be used in any socket API function.
 The call to [`accept`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-accept)
-creates a new socket when a client tries to connect on the bound port.
+creates a new socket when a client connects on the bound port.
 That needs to be closed after using it.
 The C++ class for `socket<>` does that for you when it goes out of scope.

 ## Buffer